dirkkelly/dirkkelly/content/politics/killer-mike/this-gun-debate-ignores-empires-power.md

 > The tears of white mothers are like ratings... it's true, black people know it's true.
 > **Killer Mike**

-But for a lot of the world, especially for the poorest of people (children, young people, non-westerners) life is a miserable place where your access to advantage has been stripped away by the forces that collaborate to hoard wealth and power.
+But for a lot of the world, especially for the poorest of people (children, not-whites, non-westerners, young people, elderly people) life is a miserable place where your access to advantage has been stripped away by the forces that collaborate to hoard wealth and power.

 **So what's my fucking point?**